Freshwater Biology (10226.2)

 Lake, P.S.
 (2011).
 Drought and aquatic ecosystems: effects and responses.
 Chichester, West Sussex ; Hoboken, N.J. : Wiley-Blackwell Available as an ebook from: https://canberra.primo.exlibrisgroup.com/discovery/fulldisplay?docid=alma991003513699703996&context=L&vid=61ARL_CNB:61ARL_CNB&search_scope=MyInstitution&tab=Everything&lang=en

 Special assessment requirements

 An aggregated mark of 50% is required to pass the unit.
 Additionally, in order to pass the unit, students must participate in all compulsory field trips.
 If you cannot attend a field trip (because of illness, needing to self-isolate or other unavoidable and verifiable personal circumstances), then you must contact the unit convener and arrange alternatives.

-Included in the work load are 34 hours of in class activities, 27 hours of field trips, approximately 10 hours preparing for workshops/practicals, 1 hour completing the mini quizzes and 24 hours for the assignment.
+Included in the work load are 34 hours of in class activities, 27 hours of field trips, approximately 10 hours preparing for workshops/practicals, 1 hour completing the quizzes and 24 hours for the assignment.
 The remaining time is for reading material and study.

 Required IT skills